ButteredFire/Astrocelerate/README.md

 # History
-Astrocelerate made its first commit on November 28th, 2024.
-As of October 18th, 2025, it has been in development for 11 months:
+Astrocelerate made its first commit on November 28, 2024.
+As of December 28, 2025, it has been in development for 395 days.
+During its first two months in existence, Astrocelerate was written in OpenGL, but it henceforth migrated to Vulkan due to inherent limitations with OpenGL's state-machine programming paradigm.
-- Legacy engine (OpenGL): 2 months
-- Current engine (Vulkan): 9 months

 ## Screenshots
 The following screenshots document the development of Astrocelerate (Date format: DD/MM/YYYY).